Gatekeeper Training Course for Suicide Prevention

 • What is mental health?

-• Identifying common signs of mental disorders
+• Identifying common signs of mental health conditions

 Module 3: Introduction to Suicide